-- Toss the plantains in the Smoky Bacon Grapeseed Oil and Gourmet Sea Salt: BBQ.
+- Toss the plantains in the Smoky Bacon Grapeseed Oil and Herbed Garlic Sea Salt Blend.

 - Spread fries onto the foil-lined sheet pan in an even layer and roast for 20 minutes, flipping halfway through, or until crisp and lightly browned.

 - Serve with Wildtree's Organic Ketchup or Zesty Mustard Sauce.